evennia/evennia/docs/source/Howtos/Howto-Command-Cooldown.md

 a while.
 Such effects are called *cooldowns*.

 This page exemplifies a very resource-efficient way to do cooldowns.
-A more 'active' way is to use asynchronous delays as in the [command duration tutorial](./Command-Duration.md#blocking-commands), the two might be useful to combine if you want to echo some message to the user after the cooldown ends.
+A more 'active' way is to use asynchronous delays as in the [](Howto-Command-Duration.md#blocking-commands), the two might be useful to combine if you want to echo some message to the user after the cooldown ends.

 ## The Cooldown Contrib